INEE Minimum Standards Update

 INEE MS Update Reading Groups

-Following good practices established by the Humanitarian Standards Partnership, the draft version will be widely circulated for comments, feedback, and inputs from EiE stakeholders, including thematic experts in the areas of gender, inclusive education, early childhood development, anti-racism, and child protection.
+Following good practices established by the Humanitarian Standards Partnership, the draft version was widely circulated for comments, feedback, and inputs from EiE stakeholders, including thematic experts in the areas of gender, inclusive education, early childhood development, anti-racism, and child protection.
+28 Reading Groups provided feedback that was incorporated to the draft.

 Phase 4: Finalization